wanghaisheng/3dstories/README.md

 This will launch the development server and open the application in your default web browser.

-### Exploring the Models

-1. **Load a Model**: Navigate to the 'Models' section and select a historic garment to load its 3D representation.
-2. **Interact with the Model**: Use your mouse or touchpad to rotate, zoom, and pan the 3D model for a detailed examination.
-3. **View Information**: Click on various parts of the garment to view detailed information about its history, materials, and craftsmanship.

 ## Features

 - **Animated Storyline**: Animation of 3D objects based on a narrative that guides the user through the object's details.